Clock icon

 Acepromazine dosage for dogs

-When it comes to administering acepromazine to dogs, it is imperative to follow the correct dosage from your veterinarian to ensure the safety and well-being of your dog.
-The dosage of acepromazine may vary depending on the dog's size and the desired level of sedation.
+When it comes to administering acepromazine to dogs, you need to follow the correct dosing from your veterinarian.
+The dosage of acepromazine often varies depending on the dog's size and the desired level of sedation.

-It is very important to start at the low end of the dosage range and increase thereafter if needed.
-Rely on the guidance from your veterinarian.
+I recommend starting at the low end of the dosage range and increasing it if needed.
+Please rely on the guidance from your veterinarian.

 The following table provides a general guideline for the oral dosage of acepromazine for dogs: